duowuyms/Trailblazer/README.md

 # Trailblazer

 Hi!
-This is the official repository of *Trailblazer* paper "*Large Language Models Enable Generalizable Policy Design in Network Optimization*".
+This is the official repository of *Trailblazer* paper "*Large Language Models Enable Generalizable Policy Design in Network Optimization*" (coming soon).

 **What is Trailblazer?** 😄